mojaloop/ml-testing-toolkit-ui/README.md

 push a release triggering another subsequent build that also publishes a docker image.

 ## [PISP Demonstration Setup Guide (click here)](./src/views/demos/PISPDemo/PISP-Instructions.md)

+## CI/CD Configuration

+This project uses the `mojaloop/build@1.0.66` CircleCI orb for its CI/CD pipeline configuration.
+The orb standardizes the build, test, and deployment processes across Mojaloop projects.

+Key features of the CI/CD configuration:
+- PR title validation
+- Automated testing (unit, integration)
+- Vulnerability scanning using Grype
+- Automated Docker image building and publishing
+- Automated versioning and releases

+For more details on the orb, see the [mojaloop/build GitHub repository](https://github.com/mojaloop/ci-config-orb-build).